EshanJayasundara/OpenTwinDocumentation/README.md

     client.disconnect()
 ```

-After configuring all, run the python script.
-Twin should show the published informations as shown in the image below,
+After configuring all, run the Python script.
+Twin should show the published information as shown in the image below,
 ![twindatamqtt](./embedded-images/twindatamqtt.png)

 ### Deploying the kafka pod into the same minikube cluster